jiangfengming/spa-history/README.md

     Arguments:
       to: Location object.
 The location will be changed to.
       from: Location object.
 The current location.
-      operation: String.
-What operation triggered the history change.
+      action: String.
+What action triggered the history change.
         push: history.push() is called.
         replace: history.replace() is called.
+        pop: user clicked the back or foraward button , or history.go(), history.back(), history.forward() is called.
         init: "to" is the initial page, at this stage, "from" is null.
-        popstate: user clicked the back or foraward button , or history.go(), history.back(), history.forward() is called.
         dispatch: history.dispatch() is called.

     Returns: